History of Virginia: Reconstruction

-Other Republicans in Congress refused to seat the newly elected state delegation; the Radicals wanted better evidence that slavery and similar methods of serfdom had been abolished, and the freedmen given rights of citizens.
+Other Republicans in Congress refused to seat the newly elected state delegation; the Radicals wanted better evidence that enslavement and similar methods of serfdom had been abolished, and the freedmen given rights of citizens.
 They also were concerned that Virginia leaders had not renounced Confederate nationalism.
 After winning large majorities in the 1866 national election, the Radical Republicans gained power in Congress.
 They put Virginia (and nine other ex-Confederate states) under military rule.
 Virginia was administered as the "First Military District" in 1867–69 under General John Schofield Meanwhile, the Freedmen became politically active by joining the pro-Republican Union League, holding conventions, and demanding universal male suffrage and equal treatment under the law, as well as demanding disfranchisement of ex-Confederates and the seizure of their plantations.
 McDonough, finding that Schofield was criticized by conservative whites for supporting the Radical cause on the one hand, and attacked on the other by Radicals for thinking black suffrage was premature on the other, concludes that "he performed admirably' by following a middle course between extremes.

 Increasingly a deep split opened up in the republican ranks.
 The moderate element had national support and called itself "True Republicans."
 The more radical element set out to disfranchise whites—such as not allowing a man to hold office if he was a private in the Confederate army, or had sold food to the Confederate government, plus land reform.
 About 20,000 former Confederates were denied the right to vote in the 1867 election.
 In 1867, radical James Hunnicutt (1814–1880), a white preacher, editor and Scalawag (white Southerners supporting Reconstruction) mobilized the black Republican vote by calling for the confiscation of all plantations and turning the land over to Freedmen and poor whites.
 The "True Republicans" (the moderates), led by former Whigs, businessmen and planters, while supportive of black suffrage, drew the line at property confiscation.
 A compromise was reached calling for confiscation if the planters tried to intimidate black voters.
 Hunnicutt's coalition took control of the Republican Party, and began to demand the permanent disfranchisement of all whites who had supported the Confederacy.
 The Virginia Republican party became permanently split, and many moderate Republicans switched to the opposition "Conservatives".
 The Radicals won the 1867 election for delegates to a constitutional convention.